-28. Applicable penal tariff for Unauthorized Use of Energy in HT category

-Objection: If a HT consumer is found to be using load not authorized by the licensee, HTP III tariff is applied to the proportional units and demand.
+24. Applicable penal tariff for Unauthorized Use of Energy in HT category licensee, HTP III tariff is applied to the proportional units and demand.
 The HT consumer may be under HTP I or HTP II tariff, but penal component of energy and demand attracts HTP III tariff.